 This conversation with the Kyiv-based artist duo Alexandra and Alexander Krolikowski is Pt.2 of a series of conversations with some of the metamodern artists behind the organising of the festival.
 Read Pt.1 here

-Alexandra and Alexander first started their journey in 2007 after running away together.
-Known as the ‘Bonnie and Clyde of the art world,’ their work looks at the psychological and political aspects of human relationships through visual art, installations new media and performance.
+Alexandra and Alexander first started their journey in 2007 after running away together from Alexandra's parental home.
+Coining themselves the ‘Bonnie and Clyde of the art world,’ their work looks at the psychological and political aspects of human relationships through visual art, installations, new media and performance.